-By April most of our garlic varieties have started to sprout.
-And this is when people often ask, What can I do with it?
-If you already see green sprouts the best thing is to eat it straight away – all of it – or break off each clove and plant them.
+If you already see green sprouts, the best thing is to eat it straight away – all of it – or break off each clove and plant them.
 This will provide you with green shoots through winter – treat them like spring onions.
-Not all varieties grow well in all areas so there is the possibility that the clove you’ve planted won’t fully develop into a nice big juicy bulb next spring, but it will certainly provide fresh green-garlic flavours.
+Not all varieties grow well in all areas so there is the possibility that the clove you’ve planted won’t fully develop into a big juicy bulb next spring, but it will certainly provide fresh green-garlic flavours.

 1. Basic pickle

-It’s simple.
+It’s simple to make.
 You’ll need:

-A few whole garlic bulbs
+A few whole garlic bulbs, broken up into cloves.

 white wine vinegar